facebook/wangle/README.md

 <span class="c">// close the pipeline when finished</span>
 <span class="no">pipeline</span><span class="o">-&gt;</span><span class="na" data-symbol-name="close">close</span><span class="o">();</span></pre></div></section><section class="dex_document"><h1>Pipeline</h1><p class="dex_introduction">Send your socket data through a series of tubes</p><p>A Pipeline is a series of Handlers that intercept inbound or outbound events, giving full control over how events are handled.
 Handlers can be added dynamically to the pipeline.</p>

-<p>When events are called, a Context* object is passed to the Handler - this means state can be stored in the context object, and a single instantiation of any individual Handler can be used for the entire program.</p>
+<p>When events are called, a Context* object is passed to the Handler - this means the state can be stored in the context object, and a single instantiation of any individual Handler can be used for the entire program.</p>

 <p>Netty&#039;s documentation: <a href="http://netty.io/4.0/api/io/netty/channel/ChannelPipeline.html" target="_blank">ChannelHandler</a></p>

-<p>Usually, the bottom of the Pipeline is a wangle::AsyncSocketHandler to read/write to a socket, but this isn&#039;t a requirement.</p>
+<p>Usually, the bottom of the Pipeline is a wangle:: AsyncSocketHandler to read/write to a socket, but this isn&#039;t a requirement.</p>

 <p>A pipeline is templated on the input and output types:</p>